enkidevs/curriculum/javascript/javascript-core/largest-array-element-exercise/largest-array-element-exercise.md

 let numbers = [23, 81, 14, 5, 33, 631, 47, 78, 99]
 ```

-To achieve this, you can use the following concepts:
+To solve this, try using the following concepts:
 - looping (`for`)
 - output (`console.log()`)